 All students are required to have a written pass or be accompanied by a staff member when in the hallway during class time.
-Students will use the yellow hall passes for bathroom visits and LRC.
-Written passes will be used for meetings with counselors and administration.
 Additionally, students must show their pass to a staff member upon request.
 Being in the hall without a pass or not going directly to and from the specified destination is not permitted.
-Faculty members are to sign a yellow pass for a student any time the student leaves the room.
-The pass should be completed with all information: name, date, time and destination.
+Faculty members are to issue a pass for a student any time the student leaves the room.
+The pass should be completed with all information: name, date, time, and destination.